captainbrosset/devtools-tips/src/tips/en/hide-elements.md

 date: 2024-06-12
 authors: Patrick Brosset
 title: Hide elements from the page, without changing the layout
-tags: ["tip", "personalization", "css", "browser:edge", "browser:chrome", "browser:firefox"]
+tags: ["tip", "personalization", "css", "browser:edge", "browser:chrome", "browser:firefox", "browser:polypane"]
 see-also: ["remove-annoying-overlays.md"]
 ---
 In the DevTools' **Elements** (or **Inspector**) tool, you can delete nodes from the DOM tree by selecting them in the tool and then pressing <kbd>Delete</kbd> or <kbd>Backspace</kbd>.
 While this is great to completely remove the elements and make others take more space for example, it can also break the CSS layout of the page.